ansible/workshops/exercises/ansible_security/1.3-snort/README.md

 A quick way to check if the rules were written correctly is to SSH to the Snort server and look for the content of the `/etc/snort/rules/local.rules` file.

-Another way is to use Ansible.
-We have created another Ansible role that finds existing rules in Snort.
-This role is called [ids_rule_facts](htithub.com/ansible-security/ids_rule_facts).
-Let's use this role to verify that the rule we wrote in our playbook is installed on the Snort server.
+Another way is to use Ansible on our control host.
+To do this we use a different role have written to verify if a Snort rule is in place.
+This role searches and finds existing rules in Snort and is called [ids_rule_facts](htithub.com/ansible-security/ids_rule_facts).

-First, as you did previously, install the role with `ansible-galaxy`:
+To use this role, as we did previously, we install it using `ansible-galaxy`:

 ```bash
 [student<X>@ansible ~]$ ansible-galaxy install ansible_security.ids_rule_facts